-You will be reimbursed according to the Rural rotation policy for practices in BC.
+You will be reimbursed according to the PGME policy for Mandatory Distributed Rotation.
 For those choosing Inuvik, transportation and accommodation are provided by the site.
 You should check with them regarding reimbursement before deciding on travel arrangements.

 No, if you do not have a car, you should select a site where the office, accommodation and hospital are in walking distance, or transport is provided.
 Please check with the Rural Education Manager if you are unsure which sites do not require a car.